mattfoster/hackerific.net/content/post/fscking-centos.md

 type: post
 ---

-## Recovering from filesystem errors using CentOS 7

 At work, we’ve recently had problems with one of our SANS, and as a result we ended up with some filesystem corruption and a little data loss.

-As part of our clean-up effort, we rebooted and checked each server, mainly by running the classic:
+As part of our clean-up effort, we rebooted and checked each server, mainly by running the classic `shutdown -F -r now`, to force a reboot and `fsck`.

-    shutdown -F -r now

-To force a reboot and `fsck`.
 On systems where there's little or no damage, this does exactly what you'd expect, and you end up with the system coming back up happy, but on some CentOS 7 systems where there was corruption this is where the fun began.

 Like on all modern Linux systems, if a filesystem check fails you'll be dropped into a Maintenance Shell (or rather, prompted for the root password, and then